 AWS provides many analysis services.
 In the above example, AWS Quicksite is used.

 Integrating AWS with NonStop can provide a scalable, flexible and cost-effective platform for big data analytics.
 In our next article we’ll discuss the steps involved in more detail.

 Do you find this tutorial blog helpful?
 Let us know what you think, and how we can make it even better.
 Don’t forget, you can subscribe to our blogs (top right-hand corner of the home page) to get automatic email notification when a new blog is available.

 John Russell joined Canam Software Labs in 1998 as a member of their consulting services team.
 He has worked on software projects as developer, support analyst, architect and project manager.
-In 2007, he took on the role of Product Manager and is responsible for Canam Software’s suite of products including XML Thunder for NonStop.
+In 2007, he took on the role of Product Manager and is responsible for Canam Software’s suite of products including Thunder Suite for NonStop.